FernRicaurte/python_practice_files/README.md

 # python_practice_files
 Repo for all my python3 practice and work!

-This repository is a collection of my Python3 practice work in the concepts of:
+This repository is a collection of my Python3 practice work in the concepts/topics of:

 - data types
 - strings, input, output